 1 ounce feta cheese

 Preheat oven to 450 degrees.
 Prepare a large baking sheet with parchment paper.

-Place 2 cups flour in large bowl along with salt.
-Make well in center of flour.
+Place 2 cups flour in a large bowl along with salt.
+Make well in the center of the flour.
 Pour yeast mixture into well.
-Using fork, stir until dough comes together.
-Knead in bowl, adding enough flour – 1/4 cup at a time – to form a slightly sticky dough.
-Transfer to floured work surface.
+Using a fork, stir until dough comes together.
+Knead in a bowl, adding enough flour – 1/4 cup at a time – to form a slightly sticky dough.
+Transfer to the floured work surface.
 Knead until dough is smooth and elastic, about 10 minutes.
 Coat bowl with 1 tablespoon of the oil.
 Add dough; turn to coat.
 Cover bowl with plastic wrap.
-Let stand in warm draft-free area until doubled, about 1 hour 15 minutes.
+Let stand in a warm draft-free area until doubled, about 1 hour 15 minutes.

 While bread is proofing, combine the other tablespoon of oil with the tomatoes, olives, artichokes, red peppers, garlic, lime juice, and parsley.
 Toss until well combined.
 Set aside.